 The show premiered in 2008.
 Ten seasons, over 130 episodes later (over 150 if you count the episodes made but unaired yet) and a network change later, and Murdoch Mysteries remains a stalwart in the CBC schedule (Canada’s equivalent to the BBC) inspiring spin-off series, games and even fan events.

 BUZZ was privileged to visit set on the last full day of filming for season 10 to meet the cast and crew and learn what it takes to make the show.

-On a cold day in Scarborough, Toronto your BUZZ team –Tanavi Patel presenting and Yael Tygiel on camera – receives a contrastingly warm welcome as we arrive at the production offices, where some of the show’s heritage was on display in the form of posters from previous years.
+On a cold day in Scarborough, Toronto your BUZZ team – Tanavi Patel presenting – receives a contrastingly warm welcome as we arrive at the production offices, where some of the show’s heritage was on display in the form of posters from previous years.